 Tenants' Copies of Agreements

 Tenants must be allowed to inspect copies of all written agreements and rules before they pay any money to the landlord or make any rental agreement.
 When a tenant signs a lease, the landlord must give them a copy of the signed lease.
 If you request one from the landlord and they do not respond, you may make a complaint to Consumer Protection.
-ATCP 134.03(1)
+ATCP 134.03(1) Here are some things to think about when reading your lease.

 NOTE: With the passage of new laws it has become extremely important that you read your lease before signing.
 Just because a landlord puts something in the lease does not mean it is legal.
 In fact, if the landlord puts certain illegal clauses in a lease, it could make the whole lease invalid.
 It will also tell you what they can do with your property when you move out, or if you are evicted.
 See Ending a Lease and Property Left Behind for more information.
 If you have any questions, contact the Tenant Resource Center before signing and we can help you identify problems with the lease.